Back to top

 AND

-Respondents who answered "yes saw own doctor", "yes saw someone else in office", or "saw both [fill fd_type] and someone else (and others)" to the following question:
+Weighted number of respondents who answered "yes, received care from own doctor", "yes, received care from someone else in practice", or "received care from both provider and someone else" to the following question:

-- Saw both [fill fd_type] and someone else (others)
+- Received care from both provider and someone else

 - No